Horizon: TERRA

 DATE: THE PAST - OCTOBER 2025 | LOCATION: NORTHERN ADIRONDACKS

 There is a difference between walking a forest and assessing a stand.
-One is a leisure activity; the other is a calculation of tonnage.
-I don’t look at this watershed with the innocent eyes of a hiker because my hands still remember the weight of the wood.
+One is a leisure activity.
+The other is a calculation of tonnage.
+I do not look at northern woods with innocent eyes, because my hands still remember the weight of the wood.

 The Green Chain

-My education started with the books—dendrology classes in Pennsylvania and forest measurements—but paper doesn't teach you the weight of the harvest.
+My education started with books: dendrology classes in Pennsylvania, forest measurements, and the formal language of trees.
+But paper does not teach the weight of harvest.
 That lesson started in Mississippi, on a Weyerhaeuser J-Bar.

 Vintage log skidder in snow

-The Tilt (Iron and Ice): A vintage red log skidder, fitted with tire chains for traction, sits idle in the snow of the Northern Adirondacks.
+The Tilt: a vintage red log skidder, fitted with tire chains for traction, sitting idle in northern snow.
+Iron waits until slope gives it another lesson.

 The Tilt